 Required Amendments to Reports Within ten days after (1) the date of the event prompting the change, or (2) the date the treasurer became aware of the inaccuracy or the need to make a change, the candidate or treasurer must make corrections or changes to information that has been filed with the Board.
 All changes and corrections must be in writing.
 You may use a copy of the report - make changes and check the Amendment box.
 Alternatively, you may provide the Board with other written notice.
 Penalty for Failure to Amend A penalty of up to \$3,000 may be imposed on a principal campaign committee for willfully failing to amend a filed report.
 Violation is also a gross misdemeanor.

-www.cfboard.state.mn.us Judicial Candidates Quick Reference Guide (April 2006) 651/296-5148 or 800/657-3889
+Handbook for Judicial Candidates (January 2009) www.cfboard.state.mn.us 651/296-5148 or 800/657-3889